MFajgenblat/ibm-dispersal-evolution/README.md

-# Code for the individual-based model in Fajgenblat, De Meester & Urban (submitted)
+# Code for the individual-based model in Fajgenblat, De Meester & Urban (2024)
 This repository contains the code for the individual-based model presented in:

-Fajgenblat, M., De Meester, L. & Urban, M.C. (submitted).
+Fajgenblat, M., De Meester, L. & Urban, M.C.
+(2024).
 Dispersal evolution alters evolution-mediated priority effects in a metacommunity.
+Proceedings of the Philosophical Transactions B.

 `model.R` contains the code for the individual-based model, defined as a function with several arguments that pertain to model parameters.